Pasadena Debt Division Attorneys

 When tasked with the responsibility of dividing your debts, the court will need to consider the character of each debt.
 This is important because “separate debts” belong only to the spouse who incurred them, whereas “community debts” will be divided between both spouses equally.

-Separate debts include those that were incurred before the date of marriage or after the date of separation.
-If one spouse accrued separate debts prior to their marriage, such as student loans or debts to a former spouse, they alone would be responsible for repaying them once they have become divorced.
+- Separate Debt: Separate debts include those incurred before the date of marriage or after the date of separation.
+If one spouse accrued separate debts before their marriage, such as student loans or debts to a former spouse, they alone would be responsible for repaying them once they have become divorced.

 Why Your Date of Separation Could Be Important

-In some cases, the court will need to hold a separate trial just to determine the official date of separation.
+In some cases, the court will need to hold a separate trial to determine the official date of separation.
 During this trial, two factors will be considered: the physical separation and one or both spouses’ intent to end the marriage.
-If you and your spouse previously agreed to separate on a temporary basis, for example, the court will not consider this an official date of separation.
+If you and your spouse previously agreed to separate temporarily, for example, the court will not consider this an official date of separation.

 Handling Debt in Complex Cases